fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 }
 ```

-Invalid certified_files_history_id, requests for a file not related to the submission_id given, or requests for a file that isn't stored in the table will return a 400 error.
+Invalid published_files_history_id, requests for a file not related to the submission_id given, or requests for a file that isn't stored in the table will return a 400 error.

 #### GET "/v1/list\_agencies/"
 Gets all CGACs/FRECs that the user has permissions for.